‘Complicated Coke Machines?’ – or Something More?

 Smart’s theory also suffers from oversimplification.
-It is only a logical deduction from Smart’s stress on the role of the CNS in human perception to claim that would-be Martians – with different physiochemical makeup’s from ours – would not be able to have minds.
+It is only a logical deduction from Smart’s stress on the role of the CNS in human perception to claim that would-be Aliens – with different physiochemical make-up’s from ours – would not be able to have minds.
 Why is this so?
 Because, for Smart, mind activity is a function tied almost exclusively to the human nervous system.
 But wait, say some, this is a lot to lay upon the CNS and appears too narrow a conception to fit all the differing forms of life one could speculate upon as resident in the universe.
-In Star Trek I the crew of the Enterprise are called “carbon–units” by another life form.
-Smart’s critics say it is a form of “carbon-based chauvinism” to assert that Martians must have nervous systems exactly like ours.
+Interestingly, in the movie Star Trek I the crew of the Enterprise are called “carbon–units” by an alternate life form.
+Smart’s critics say it is a form of “carbon-based chauvinism” to assert that aliens must have nervous systems exactly like ours.

 So what are we left with in Smart’s theory?

 Smart has ingeniously handled the evidence from neuro-science which suggests an association between brain and mental states.
 Yet in his theory he has ended up with something that stands apart from traditional historical Newtonian-based realism into something like naïve realism.
 He attempts to finesse his critics with an ingenious pirouette around the premise that what is going on in our minds when we process an event is “something like” what is going on when we encounter a real event almost exactly corresponding to it.